lkiesow/matrix-notification/README.md

     # Identifier of the room to send the message to
     room: '!gwaqKjZRpCQkpkTVwh:matrix.org'

+    # The type of message to send
+    # Default: m.text
+    message_type: m.notice

     # The message to send (optional)
     message: Hello world